-The OPERATE outputs of voltage-sequence functions are connected to the Master Trip and alarm LED 4.
+The OPERATE outputs of the voltage-sequence functions are also connected to alarm LED 3.

-Figure 20: Residual overvoltage protection
+Figure 22: Residual overvoltage protection

-The residual overvoltage protection ROVPTOV1...3 provides earth-fault protection by detecting abnormal level of residual voltage.
+The residual overvoltage protection ROVPTOV1...3 provides earth-fault protection by detecting an abnormal level of residual voltage.
 It can be used, for example, as a nonselective backup protection for the selective directional earth-fault functionality.
-The OPERATE outputs are connected to the Master Trip and alarm LED 4.
+The OPERATE outputs are connected to the Master Trip and alarm LED 2.